DevCTaylor/Game-Website/README.md

 I put my SENDGRID_API_KEY in a `local_settings.py`.

-**Note to instructor(s):**

-I set up my SendGrid account just like I was taught in Lesson 7 of the Django course.
-Hopefully that makes it easier to get this app up and running so you can grade the thing.

 1. Unzip the file
 2. Open terminal.
 3. `$=> python -m venv .venv`